 Start watching the cookies after 8 minutes in the oven.
 The edges should just begin to brown and the interior should look soft.
-We want a crispy edge, but a chewy, soft center.
+For the best texture we want a crispy edge, but a chewy, soft center.
 The longer you bake them, the crispier they become.